bastig2001/grman_project_2/README.md

 These are the known issues with *sync*:
 * Often, already synced files are synced again unnecessarily
-* In rare cases it can happen, that a synced file ends up with its content doubled.
+* In rare cases it can happen, that a synced file ends up with its content duplicated.
 This might happen when synchronizations are done in to short intervals